ONTARIO'S SNAPPING TURTLES

 While we often see lakes and rivers as recreational spaces, it's important to remember that they are home to snapping turtles and other wildlife.
 Respecting their space and avoiding unnecessary interactions is a matter of safety and a responsibility we owe to these creatures.
 This will not only minimize the risk of negative encounters but also contribute to the preservation of their populations.

-Ontario's turtles, including snapping turtles, are at risk, and it is illegal to relocate, harm, or harass them.
+Ontario's turtles, including snapping, are at risk, and it is illegal to relocate, harm, or harass them.
 They are protected under the Ontario Fish and Wildlife Conservation Act.
 Removing a turtle from its natural habitat can cause significant stress and even death, as turtles are highly attached to their home ranges.
 If you see a turtle in distress, contact the OTCC rather than attempt to relocate it yourself.

 Remember, snapping turtles are not out to attack humans.
 They are simply trying to survive in a world that often misunderstands them.
 By learning more about these fascinating turtle species and respecting their space, we can coexist peacefully and help preserve their populations for future generations.